Wincanton Plc (LSE:WIN), a winner?

 *** End of “Updated Today” comments on shares.

-Have a good weekend and enjoy the grand prix.
+Have a good weekend and enjoy the Bahrain Grand Prix, hopefully not a completely boring procession of cars.

 FUTURES